HP Lyrae: Variability

 HP Lyr varies by about 0.5 magnitude over a "halfperiod" of 68.4 days.
 The formal period, defined for an RV Tauri variable as being from deep minimum to deep minimum is twice that length.
 Its spectrum changes from A2-3 at maximum to F2 at the deepest minima.
-The radial velocity changes are typical for the pulsations of an RV Tauri variable, but not compatible with a binary orbit.
+The radial velocity changes are typical for the pulsations of an RV Tauri variable, but are not compatible with a binary orbit.
 The spectral type and colour indicated that it was likely to be the hottest known RV Tauri star.

 Until 1960, the period of HP Lyr was very consistent at 140.75 days.
-Since then it was observed to reduce to below 140 days, probably quite suddenly.
+Since then it has been observed to reduce to below 140 days, probably quite suddenly.
 A survey of historic photography including the star showed that the period changed in 1962 or 1963, taking no more than four cycles to reach a new value of 138.66 days.